 Handled poorly and without planning, they can cost a tremendous amount of money and loyalty.
-Handled well, they can actually improve the way customers feel about your brand, boosting both trust and loyalty.
+Handled well, they can actually improve the way customers feel about your brand, boosting both trust and retention.

 Get started with an incident response plan template

-So how do you plan for trouble?
-You map out all the key things you’ll need to do and address, no matter what causes the issue.
-An incident response plan template is a great place to start.
+So, how do you plan for uncertain risk?
+You map out all the key things you’ll need to do, and using an incident response plan template is a great place to start.
 A comprehensive template will help you cover all the bases, so you know exactly the steps to follow when an issue, big or small inevitably occurs.

-To help you get started, have a look at this incident response template.
-It’s based on the one we use here, but I think you’ll find it useful as you build out a plan that’s tailored to your own unique requirements.
+To get you started, have a look at this incident response template below.
+It’s based on the one that Igloo uses, but I think you’ll find it helpful as you build out a plan that’s tailored to your own unique requirements.

-Your template needs to cover a range of issues, but you don’t want it to be unwieldy.
-It’s there to serve a critical purpose, so it needs to be easy to understand and easy to follow for everyone, so there’s no confusion during a time when actions need to be quick and decisive.
-You’ll want to track who’s read it and test to make sure they understand their role inside and out.
+Although your template needs to cover a range of issues, it’s important to stay focused so it doesn’t become unwieldy.
+Keep it easy to understand and easy to follow for everyone, so there’s no confusion during a time when actions need to be quick and decisive.
+You’ll want to track who’s read it and test to make sure they understand their role in the plan.

 What your incident response plan template should cover